bmehder/sveltekit-get-cats/README.md

 …this project is meant to be a readable starting point.

-By making state transitions exhaustively typed and side effects explicit, the codebase is structured to encourage experimentation and confident change without fear of breaking hidden behavior (“fearless refactoring”).
+By making state transitions exhaustively typed, time-travel-safe, and side effects explicit, the codebase is structured to encourage experimentation and confident change without fear of breaking hidden behavior (“fearless refactoring”).